Lab-Topology-Builder/LTB-K8s-Backend/docs/decisions/0006-lab-instance-set.md

 ## Context and Problem Statement

-One approach could involve creating a custom resource (CR) named `LabInstanceSet` and specifying our desired quantity of `LabInstances` to the operator.
+One approach could involve creating a custom resource (CR) named `LabInstanceSet` and specifying our desired quantity of `LabInstances` to the LTB Operator.
 For instance, we could provide a single `LabInstance` along with a generator, such as a list of names, to indicate that we want 10 `LabInstances`.
 Alternatively, we could directly provide the operator with 10 separate `LabInstances` to create the desired quantity of 10.

 ## Considered Options